nkxxll/zig-kata-machine/readme.md

 1. Reimplement the solutions to the algorithms course from Prime.
 2. Make a generation script in the `build.zig`.
-3. Have others use this project and have fun with Zig and algos.
+3. Have others use this project and have fun with Zig and algorithms.

 ## Contributions